 - 4.1.
 Boats will be provided for all competitors, who shall not modify any boat or cause them to be modified in any way. - 4.2.
-The penalty for infringing the above instructions shall be disqualification from all races sailed in contravention of these sailing instructions. - 4.3.
+The standing rigging shall not be adjusted. - 4.3.
+Sail bags must be tied to the dock cradles.
+In addition, please see Appendix A for the mandatory four-step derigging instructions. - 4.4.
+Z420 and FJ mainsheets may be rigged with a 3:1 or 4:1 purchase. - 4.5.
+The penalty for infringing the above instructions (4.2, 4.4) shall be disqualification from all races sailed in contravention of these sailing instructions (or in the case of SI 4.3., the race or races of the final set of the day) without a hearing.
+Life is hard, reading the SIs and the above instructions is NOT please make sure these instructions are followed. - 4.6.
 Competitors shall report any damage or loss of equipment, however slight, to the Race Committee Finish Boat on the water.
-The penalty for infringing this instruction, unless the Jury is satisfied that the competitor made a determined effort to comply, will be disqualification from the race most recently sailed. - 4.4.
+The penalty for infringing this instruction, unless the Jury is satisfied that the competitor made a determined effort to comply, will be disqualification from the race most recently sailed. - 4.7.
 Breakdowns will be decided using PR 20.
-Breakdown points will not be awarded for the failure of knots, the loss of pins, rings or telltales, except that the Jury may grant redress for the failure of the main halyard masthead knot.
+Breakdown points will not be awarded for the failure of knots, the loss of pins or rings, except that the Jury may grant redress for the failure of the main halyard masthead knot.